 Other options for this training exercise:

-- Practice off leash in your home or fenced yard.
-If you don't have a securely fenced yard, use a long lead to provide a more "off leash" feel for your dog.
+- Practice off-leash in your home or fenced yard.
+If you don't have a securely fenced yard, use a long lead to provide a more "off-leash" feel for your dog.
 This is great to practice greeting people politely when you aren't right next to your dog to manage the situation.

 - Teach your helper how to lure your dog into a sit.
 This can help a dog that has a strong history of jumping by showing them what to do before they have a chance to jump.
 Watch an example of a guest decoy teaching a dog to sit for greetings in this video:

-Capture Good Behavior BEFORE Jumping Starts
+Capture Good Behavior BEFORE Your Dog Starts Jumping Up

 Having your training treats or toys ready to use in different places around the home means that you can capture good behaviors before your dog starts to jump.
 Here's an example of capturing non-jumping behavior: